jennifer-culbertson/oels2025/oels_practical_wk8.md

   };
 ```

 A bunch of stuff is the same as in the `picture_plus_white_mic` trial - the composite stimulus, the mic button (although this is included in a slightly different place in the code, under `done_button_label`, and we change the background to orange) - so there is no big visual change for the participant (although as mentioned above, things do flicker a little bit).
-But we have also specify a `recording_duration`, 10000ms, which is the max duration of recording, so if the participant doesn't stop the recording after 10 seconds it will stop recording automatically.
+But we have also specified a `recording_duration`, 10000ms, which is the max duration of recording, so if the participant doesn't stop the recording after 10 seconds it will stop recording automatically.
 Audio recording can generate very large files that can crash the participant's browser, so setting some limit is sensible.
 It is possible to have an open-ended recording by setting `recording_duration: null`.
 We also add some information to the trial data - a `participant_task` tag to note that this is a picture_description trial, and the target and foil image information.

 Finally, when the participant is done talking they click the mic button again to stop recording - so in this trial's `on_finish` parameter (which runs when they click the done button) we record their data.